"Lewis and Clark Trail, Today"

-Lewis and Clark GPS Coordinates of the entire trail.
+Day by day book tied to the Lewis and Clark GPS Coordinates for the entire trail.

-This DVD publication is the only publication that has ever completely documented the travels and GPS coordinates of the Lewis and Clark Expedition.
-The DVD provides a 230 page detail description of the day-by-day travels of the Lewis and Clark.
+This CD publication is the only publication that has ever completely documented the DAILY travels and GPS coordinates of the Lewis and Clark Expedition.
+The CD provides a 1,000+ page detail description of the day-by-day travels of the Lewis and Clark and over 1,000 photos of their campsites.
 Each day of their travels is listed with the “Date”, “Events of the day”, “Longitude and Latitude”, “State”, “Who camped at the site”, and “Comments about the events of the day”.

-Anyone with the desire to follow the Lewis and Clark Trail will find this tool invaluable.
+Anyone with the desire to follow the Lewis and Clark Trail or just a small part of it will find this tool invaluable.
 If you simply want to see the Trail, the “View” option will allow you to sit at your desk and view the satellite images of the roads, trails, mountains, and rivers of the most significant adventure in America’s history.

 US Map of the Lewis and Clark Trail: